Inhomogeneous random graphs with infinite-mean fitness variables: Proof of Theorem : typical degrees

 \begin{theorem}[{\bf Karamata's Tauberian theorem \cite[Theorem 8.1.6]{bingham1989regular}}] Let $X$ be a non-negative random variable with distribution $F$ and Laplace transform Let $L$ be a slowly varying function and $\alpha\in (0,\, 1)$, then the following are equivalent

 \end{theorem}

 Then, another property of the tails of products of regularly varying distributions will be needed.
 A general statement about product of $n$ iid random variables with Pareto tails can be found in \cite[Lemma 4.1 (4)]{AndersHedegaardJessen2006}.
-For completeness, it is here given a proof for two random variables, which is useful in our analysis.
+For completeness, a proof for two random variables is given here, which is useful in our analysis.

 \begin{lemma} Let $W_1$ and $W_2$ be independent random variables satisfying the tail assumptions \eqref{eq:distF}.
 Then

 \end{lemma} \begin{proof} Consider the random variable $\log(W_1)$ which follows an exponential distribution, or alternatively a Gamma distribution with shape parameter $k=1$ and scale $\theta = 1/\alpha$.
 Then, the random variable $Z = \log(W_1) + \log(W_2)$ follows a Gamma distribution with shape parameter $2$ and scale $\theta$.
 This means: